C0Florent/My_basic_C_lib/README.md

 - my_printf:
-Reproduction of the standard function printf, without buffer handling, and excluding %g and %a conversions.
-Also contains internal functions used to make my_printf() work
+Reproduction of the standard function `printf`, without buffer handling, and excluding %g and %a conversions.
+Also contains internal functions used to make `my_printf()` work
 -- Needs 'my' and 'newmy'